 In November, 2009, Duke City pastrami aficionados no longer had to drive to Santa Fe to assuage their chile fix when Rodriguez launched California Pastrami on Alameda Boulevard.
 California Pastrami was in that location until January, 2011, its closure coinciding with the opening of a location at 6125 Montgomery, N.E.
 By year’s end, he had sold the concession trailer and closed the Santa Fe operation.
 Ever the entrepreneur, he remains optimistic about opening another storefront location both in Albuquerque’s west side and perhaps in Santa Fe.

 9 December 2012: Having lived on the East Coast and traveled extensively in the Golden State, the term “California pastrami” gave me nightmarish visions of pesto packed pastrami desecrated with sushi grade sashimi, artichoke and the designer vegetable de jour.
-Fortunately, as it turns out California (or West Coast) pastrami is served on a hoagie bun with yellow mustard and dill pickles (just as some grinder shops in Massachusetts sold it).
+Fortunately, as it turns out California (since renamed as the “Classic”) pastrami is served on a hoagie bun with yellow mustard and dill pickles (just as some grinder shops in Massachusetts sold it).
 Even better, this is an outstanding sandwich.
-It’s got the requisite marbling (for flavor) pastrami lovers crave and the addictive flavor profile that keeps us returning for more.
+It’s got the requisite marbling (for flavor) pastrami lovers crave and the addictive flavor profile that keeps us coming back for more.

 Years ago, television and radio commercials for Reece’s Peanut Butter Cups introduced America to a catchy jingle which touted “two great tastes that taste great together” in describing the marriage of chocolate and peanut butter.
 Until my friend Larry McGoldrick suggested it, I had not tried a pastrami sandwich with green chile–a marriage of California and New Mexico.
 Indeed these are two great tastes that taste great together.
 Green chile can improve almost everything, including desserts.
 California Pastrami doesn’t shy away from piquant chile; it’s got a tongue-tingling bite and a nice roasted flavor that complements the pastrami surprisingly well.

-9 December 2010: You can also get your pastrami sandwich New York style–on light rye sandwich bread with grainy mustard.
-Having tried both California and New York style pastrami, I’m not ready to declare a preference.
+1 October 2014: You can also get your pastrami sandwich Eastern style–on light New York-style rye sandwich bread with grainy mustard.
+Having tried both the “Classic” and “Eastern” style pastrami, I’m not ready to declare a preference.
 Both are terrific!
+Make that outstanding!
 The advantage the hoagie roll has over the rye bread is that it holds up better against the onslaught of juiciness from the fresh, delicious and utterly unctuous pastrami.
-The advantage of the New York style pastrami sandwich at California Pastrami is that it’s served with a side of coleslaw and a dill pickle spear, both made on the premises and both being excellent.
+The advantage of the Eastern-style pastrami sandwich at California Pastrami is that it’s served with a side of coleslaw and a dill pickle spear, both made on the premises and both being excellent.

 My friend and frequent dining companion Bill Resnik thought he had partaken of good pastrami during his years of travel and was skeptical when I first brought him to California Pastrami in January, 2010.
 He had no idea what a difference truly great pastrami can make, his previous experiences with pastrami being less than memorable.
 By mid-February, he had visited the restaurant at least once a week and as often as three times in one week.
 He’s hooked and has been every since.
 So are many other Duke City diners.